Adding an event to the calendar on lu.se

 The calendar on lu.se shows activities from the whole University which are intended for external visitors, such as the general public and schools.

+- have the University (faculty, department/equivalent) as the main organiser or co-organiser of the event.
 Events in which individual researchers from Lund University participate, but which are organised by organisations other than the University, are not to be added to the calendar.

 Upcoming PhD thesis defences – not in the calendar